Overview of Hearing Aids

 Untreated hearing loss can cause embarrassment, social stress, tension, and fatigue.
 This is true not only for the person with the hearing loss but also for family members, friends, and colleagues.
+New research suggests an association between hearing loss and dementia—another reason to have a hearing evaluation if you suspect a hearing loss.
 In the case of children, untreated hearing loss can affect school performance and social development.
 To learn more about this topic, please visit our page on the Effects of Hearing Loss on Development.

 Approximately 5% to 10% of adult hearing problems are treatable medically or by surgery.
 The percentage is higher in children if middle ear disease, such as ear infection, is the cause.
 If a hearing evaluation indicates that the condition cannot be medically or surgically treated, additional testing may be done to determine whether hearing aids will be beneficial.